 Energy Efficient Cooling and Air Conditioning Tips

-Cooling and air conditioning are one of the most significant inventions of the history of modern times.
-They helped make wartime and summer blockbusters and supplies possible.
+Air cooling and conditioning is one of the most important inventions of the modern age.
+They helped make summer blockbusters and wartime planes and other equipment possible.

 Energy Efficiency

-When looking for a brand new air conditioning unit, look for one with a good SEER rating.
-This rating indicates how efficiently the unit will perform during a season under normal conditions.
-A higher SEER rating can lower your energy consumption and costs in the event that you replace an older model.
+When looking for a brand new air conditioning system, look for one with a high SEER rating.
+This rating reveals how efficiently the unit performs in normal conditions.
+If you’re replacing a model that’s older with a higher SEER rating, it will greatly reduce your energy consumption and cost.

-Air conditioning systems can be affected by other factors too.
-For instance high levels of indoor humidity and a lack of maintenance and duct leaks can all make your system more efficient and use more energy.
-Regular maintenance and sealing of leaks in the ducts are a simple way to improve the efficiency of your system.
+Other factors can impact energy efficiency in air conditioning systems, too.
+For example high levels of indoor humidity and a lack of maintenance and duct leaks can all make your system more efficient and use more energy.
+Regular maintenance and sealing of leaks in the ducts are a simple way to increase the efficiency of your system.

-Commercial cooling systems are also susceptible to concerns about energy efficiency.
-These systems often make use of an array of packaged or split compressors and massive pipe networks to deliver cooling throughout the building.
-They may also include steam systems, which require specialized maintenance to prevent the pipes from becoming blocked.
+Commercial cooling systems are also subject to energy efficiency concerns.
+These systems use a combination split- or packaged compressors, as well as huge pipe networks to provide cooling throughout the building.
+They may also include steam systems, which require specialized maintenance to keep the pipes from becoming blocked.

-Many of these systems can also be controlled by an Building Automation System, which integrates the cooling and heating systems into a single centralized system.
-Verde has helped optimize the efficiency of systems by providing retrocommissioning strategies that offer rapid paybacks.
+Many of these large systems can also be controlled with an Building Automation System, which integrates the heating and cooling systems into a single centralized system.
+Verde has helped optimize the performance of these systems by providing retrocommissioning suggestions that have quick paybacks.

-Energy efficiency in cooling and air conditioning is a major component of global efforts to reduce climate change.
+The global effort to reduce the effects of climate change is heavily dependent on the efficiency of cooling and air conditioning.
 We must ensure that cooling appliances are super-efficient and that consumers demand them.
 In the meantime, there are other ways we can reduce our energy consumption and greenhouse gas emissions.

 Indoor Air Quality

-A large portion of people live their lives in buildings and these structures could cause serious health risks if the indoor air quality isn’t good enough.
-There are many ways to improve IAQ and avoid common ailments like asthma, allergies, fatigue, etc.
+Many people spend much of their lives in buildings, and these structures could be a major health risk when the indoor air quality is poor.
+There are fortunately numerous ways to improve IAQ that can help prevent common problems such as asthma, allergies, and fatigue.

-Particulate matter and volatile organic compounds and carbon dioxide are three of the most frequent pollutants in modern office and home buildings.
-These pollutants can be released into the air through a variety of actions like cooking, cleaning and smoking.
-They can trigger allergies and respiratory problems.
+Particulate matter (PM) and volatile organic compounds (VOCs) and carbon dioxide are the three most common pollutants in modern offices and homes.
+These pollutants are released into the air by various activities, like cooking, cleaning, and smoking cigarettes, and can cause respiratory problems as well as allergic reactions.

-The presence of excessive moisture can also have a negative impact on the quality of air.
-The humid air encourages the growth of mildew and mold that can trigger respiratory issues.
-To avoid these issues it is essential to monitor humidity and ensure that the moisture level remains at a low level.
-The best way to accomplish this is by regularly dusting and vacuuming, cleaning bedding and soft furnishings and utilizing the dehumidifier or humidifier when needed based on the readings of a hygrometer.
+A high level of moisture may also have a negative effect on the quality of air.
+Moisture can encourage the development of mildew and mold, which can trigger respiratory issues.
+To prevent this from happening, it is important to keep an eye on humidity levels and keep the moisture level at a low level.
+The best method to do this is to regularly dust and vacuuming, washing bedding and soft furnishings and using the dehumidifier or humidifier when needed based on the readings of a hygrometer.

-Aside from the obvious health benefits, improving IAQ can improve the comfort of a home.
-For example, a home that is contaminated by air pollutants could become musty and smell unpleasant.
-It can also trigger irritation to eyes, itchy skin and a snoring feeling.
-Installing an air purifier as well as maintaining the HVAC system can help keep these issues from happening.
-Also, make sure that you open doors and windows to let air flow in when needed.
+In addition to the obvious health benefits of improving IAQ in your home, it can improve the comfort of your home.
+For instance, a house that is contaminated by air pollutants could be stale and smell unpleasant.
+It can also cause itchy skin, irritated eyes, and a stuffy feeling.
+These issues can be avoided by installing an air purifier, maintaining the HVAC system, and making sure that doors and windows are open for ventilation as needed.

-Ventilation is the primary factor that affects IAQ.
-This can be affected by the weather, occupancy rates, and also the design of the structure.
-But, a few simple steps can be taken to enhance IAQ by adding plants to the house and opening doors and windows as much as is possible, and ensuring that the HVAC system is functioning properly.
-If you’re looking to take it a one step further, we recommend that you consult a Comfort Specialist regarding an indoor air assessment.
+The main factor that affects IAQ is the speed of fresh air replacing stale air, a process known as ventilation.
+This can be affected by the weather, occupancy rate of rooms, and the design.
+There are a few easy methods to improve IAQ.
+This includes adding plants to the home, opening doors and windows as often as feasible, and making sure that the HVAC system is operating properly.
+If you’re looking to go one step further, we suggest you speak with a Comfort Specialist regarding an indoor air quality assessment.

 Smoke Pollution

 The smoke that has blanketed New York City this week has been caused by forest fires in Canada, and it is causing hazardous air quality conditions throughout much of the northern US and southern Canada.
-The thick smoky haze decreases visibility and can cause breathing difficulties for those who has to be outdoors.
+The dense smoky haze reduces visibility and causes breathing problems for those who must be outdoors.

-There is no way to stop smoke from entering your home through your windows and doors particularly in older homes with a lot of drafts and cracks.
-You can take steps to reduce the amount of smoke entering your building.
+Unfortunately there is no way to completely prevent smoky air from entering your business or home through doors and windows, especially older homes with lots of drafts and cracks.
+However, you can make steps to limit the amount of smoke that enters your home or business.

-The EPA recommends changing your HVAC filters more frequently in the event of smoke to ensure that they are eliminating toxins from indoor air.
-Select a filter with a minimum reporting value (MERV) which is 13 or greater.
-These filters are designed to remove the smoke and gaseous pollution from the air.
+The EPA suggests changing your HVAC filters more frequently during times of smoke to ensure that they are effective in removing the toxins from the air inside.
+Choose a filter that has an MERV that is at least (MERV) that is 13 or higher.
+These filters are designed to get rid of smoke and gaseous air pollution.

 Supercooling

-Supercooling is a green trend that has gained popularity in recent years.
-It’s based on the notion that electricity prices vary at different times of the day.
-In fact, most power companies offer “time-of-use” plans that offer different off-peak and peak rates.
-Supercooling lets homeowners pre-cool their homes during off-peak hours, so they don’t have to use their air conditioners during those high-cost summer peak times.
+In recent times, supercooling has become an energy-saving method that is popular.
+It’s based off the idea that electricity prices are different at different times of the day.
+Most electricity companies offer “time of use” plans that offer different peak and offpeak rates.
+Supercooling lets homeowners cool their homes ahead of off-peak times, so they don’t have to run air conditioners at those expensive summer peak hours.

-This method requires an automated thermostat that can be programmed.
-However even with this, homeowners must be aware of and look up their electric usage patterns and determine the best time to run their air conditioner.
-This can save you up to 25 percent off your energy bill.
+This requires an automatic thermostat that can be programmed.
+Even so homeowners must take the time to analyze their usage patterns for electricity to determine when their air conditioner will be the most efficient.
+This method could save you as much as 25 percent off your energy bill.

-To cool the house, the homeowner should set their AC at lower temperatures the next morning and then keep it there for a few more hours.
-This cools the walls, floors, furnishings and fixtures as well as the air inside.
-Then, when the peak energy-cost hours arrive the homeowner cranks the air conditioning on and runs it until it shuts off for a few hours again.
+To keep the home cool, the homeowner should set their air conditioner at lower temperatures the next morning and then keep it there for a few more hours.
+The home’s walls are cooled by the cooling, floors, furnishings and fixtures, as well as the inside air.
+When peak energy-cost hours arrive the homeowner cranks the air conditioning on and runs it until it shuts off for a few hours again.

-This strategy is successful because cooling doesn’t just mean making the air inside the house cooler.
-It’s crucial to prevent heat from getting into your home through windows, doors and other points that leak.
-It’s important that homeowners double-check their homes’ insulation and seal any leaky or drafty areas.
-They should also use window covers to block out the sunlight, particularly in areas that are exposed to direct sunlight during the hottest parts of the day.
-Also it is important to ensure that all doors and windows are sealed to prevent air from getting out during cooling cycles.
-They should also think about installing smart thermostats to help them remember when to begin and stop cooling.
-This will allow homeowners to keep their energy bills low and not worry about forgetting to turn off the system or on.
+This method works because cooling isn’t just about making the air inside the home cool.
+It also aims to prevent heat from entering the home through windows, doors and other leak points.
+It is essential that homeowners check the insulation of their home and cover any leaky or drafty areas.
+It is also recommended to cover windows to block the sun, particularly in areas that are exposed to direct sunlight during the hottest parts of the day.
+Additionally it is important to ensure that all doors and windows are tightly sealed to stop air from getting out during cooling cycles.
+They should also consider using smart thermostats to assist them remember when to start and stop cooling.
+This allows homeowners to reduce their energy consumption without having to remember when to turn off or on the system.

 Explore More